Asset management is foundational to security. Put simply, you can’t protect what you can’t see or understand.

 For cybersecurity asset management to deliver its full potential, it needs to be automated, continuous, and easy to implement.

-By connecting to all of the security and management solutions that know about assets, a cybersecurity asset management platform like Axonius:
+By connecting to all of the security and management solutions that know about assets, a cybersecurity asset management solution like Axonius:

 Check out the white paper to take a deep dive into why asset management as we know it fails for cybersecurity — and how to fix it.